markri/organist-term/README.md

     }

+Parameters:

-port: on which port the node application is running
+ - port: on which port the node application is running
-dbhost: MySQL host
+ - dbhost: MySQL host
-dbname: MySQL database
+ - dbname: MySQL database
-dbuser: MySQL user
+ - dbuser: MySQL user
-dbpassword: MySQL password
+ - dbpassword: MySQL password
-table: MySQL table which provides commands to be executed and where output is stored
+ - table: MySQL table which provides commands to be executed and where output is stored
-idField: primary key column name for command table (int)
+ - idField: primary key column name for command table (int)
-commandField: column name for the command (varchar(255) / text)
+ - commandField: column name for the command (varchar(255) / text)
-logField: column name where output is stored (text)
+ - logField: column name where output is stored (text)

 Installation